dglitxh/Shelfmade/README.md

-A frontend e-commerce app made with React, redux and firebase.
+An e-commerce app made with React, Redux and Firebase.

 site: https://shelfmade.netlify.app